Blog >

 1 tbsp 6976 mg

 Table salt and other salt variants have the same amount of sodium by weight, with 40% sodium and 40% chloride.
 But the crystals of other salt variants are larger.
 So, the sodium content by volume is higher in table salt.
-Potassium salt has no sodium, though.
+Here’s a guide to the sodium content in different types of salt:

 Salt Type Sodium in 1 tsp